ThePainterThree/Derb-the-bird/README.md

 Main Functionalities

-    Derb moves to left, right, up and down (using keybord arrows).
+    Single player game where the player has 3 lives.
-    Derb starts with 3 lives.
+    Player moves to left, right, up and down (using keybord arrows).
     Avoid obstacles to stay alive.
-    Objective is to get to the finish line (x amount of time the game lastes) The game ends when you hit objects 3 times, or you get to the finish line.
+    Objective is to get to the finish line (x amount of time the game lastes) The game ends if Derb hits objects 3 times, or you get to the finish line.

 Backlog Functionalities